-FEMA Fire Management Assistance Declaration – California Eaton Fire
+FEMA Fire Management Assistance Declaration – Oklahoma Clear Pond Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Eaton Fire on January 7, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Clear Pond Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: